dugnadctf/fiskebot/README.md

 # How to Use

 > This bot has commands for encoding/decoding, ciphers, and other commonly accessed tools during CTFs.
-But, the main use for NullCTF is to easily set up a CTF for your discord server to play as a team.
+But, the main use for igCTF is to easily set up a CTF for your discord server to play as a team.
 The following commands listed are probably going to be used the most.

--   `>ctf create "ctf name"` This is the command you'll use when you want to begin a new CTF.
+-   `>create "ctf name"` This is the command you'll use when you want to begin a new CTF.
 This command will make a text channel with your supplied name under the category 'CTF' (If the category doesn't exist it will be created). _Must have permissions to manage channels_

 _NOTE: the following ctf specific commands will only be accepted under the channel created for that ctf.
 This is to avoid clashes with multiple ctfs going on in the same server._